Gene Evans

-Background
+Early life

 Evans was born in Holbrook, Arizona and raised in Colton, California.
 Right after finishing high school, he began performing in summer stock at the Penthouse Theatre in Altadena, California.
 Evans served in the United States Army during World War II and achieved the rank of sergeant.
 He performed with a theatrical troupe of GIs in Europe.

+Career

-He made his film debut in the 1947 film Under Colorado Skies as Henchman Red, and appeared in dozens of films and television programs.
+Evans made his film debut in the 1947 film Under Colorado Skies as Henchman Red, and appeared in dozens of films and television programs.
 He specialized in playing tough guys, such as soldiers and lawmen.

-Acting career

 Evans appeared in numerous films produced, directed, and written by Samuel Fuller.
 In his memoir, A Third Face, Fuller described meeting Evans when casting his Korean War film The Steel Helmet (1950).
 Fuller threw an M1 Garand rifle at Evans, who caught it and inspected it as a soldier would have done.
 Evans had been a United States Army engineer in World War II.
-Fuller kept Evans and refused John Wayne for the role and fought to keep him despite Robert L. Lippert and his partner wanting Larry Parks for the role.
+Fuller kept Evans and refused John Wayne for the role and fought to keep Evans despite Robert L. Lippert and his partner wanting Larry Parks for the role.
 Fuller walked off the film and would not return until Evans was reinstated.
 Evans also appeared in Fuller's Fixed Bayonets!, Hell and High Water, Shock Corridor and lost 30 pounds to play the lead in Park Row.

 Evans portrayed the authoritarian but wise father Rob McLaughlin on the 1956-1957 television series My Friend Flicka.
 He next co-starred in 1958 as Major Al Arthur in Damn Citizen, a film based on the life of crusading State Police superintendent Francis Grevemberg of Louisiana.
 In 1960, Evans was cast as Otis Stockert in "The Frontiersman" on the Western series Wichita Town.
 The same year, he was cast as Boone Hackett in the episode "Die Twice" of the Western series Johnny Ringo.
 He was cast in 1960 as army sergeant Dan Phillips in the episode "The Quota" of Riverboat.
 In the story, Phillips shanghais Grey Holden (Darren McGavin) and a crew member of the river vessel Enterprise to meet the army's "quota" for new recruits.